 Councillors are responsible for making decisions about local services and budgets, while council staff implement the councillors’ agreed policies.

 Councillors are elected for a four-year term, with one seat in each ward up for election each year.
-(Elections to the county council are held every fourth year.)
+Elections to the county council are held every fourth year.

-- The ratio of the highest-paid post to the median average salary is 1:7:3.
+Our median salary is £35,411.
+The ratio of the highest-paid post to the median salary is 1:3.88.

 Our pay policy statement sets out our policy on the remuneration (pay and benefits) of the posts of the chief executive, directors and heads of service.